askST: New to filing income tax? Here’s a guide

 A: Singapore’s personal income tax rates for resident taxpayers are progressive, which means higher income earners pay a proportionately higher tax rate.
 The current lowest personal income tax rate is at 2 per cent, while the highest is at 24 per cent.

-During Budget 2024, Deputy Prime Minister Lawrence Wong announced that residents in Singapore will receive a 50 per cent personal income tax rebate for income earned in 2023.
+During Budget 2024, Deputy Prime Minister and Finance Minister Lawrence Wong announced that residents in Singapore will receive a 50 per cent personal income tax rebate for income earned in 2023.
 The rebate is meant to help alleviate the rising cost of living, and will be capped at $200.

-The full list of tax rates can be found on the Iras website.
+The full list of tax rates can be found on Iras’ website.

 Q: How can I avoid mistakes when making relief claims?

-A: According to Iras, common tax reliefs that are incorrectly claimed include the qualifying child relief, parent relief and spouse relief.
+A: According to Iras, tax reliefs that are commonly incorrectly claimed include the qualifying child relief, parent relief and spouse relief.

-Among the tax reliefs that were incorrectly claimed, a majority of them are because taxpayers did not meet the qualifying conditions for each relief.
+Among the tax reliefs that have been incorrectly claimed, a majority of them were because taxpayers did not meet the qualifying conditions for each relief.

 For example, the annual income of a dependant must not exceed $4,000 in the previous year.